We currently have 6 drill guides. 4 Standard/Imperial (Inches) drill guides and 2 Metric (Millimeters) drill guides.

 Yes, you can use Cobalt drill bits, no harm to the drill guide.
 Cobalt is slightly harder than titanium so it will work for titanium bits as well.
 The point of the bit does the cutting.

 No, the drill bits will not eat into the drill guide.
 We offer a Lifetime Warranty with our drill guides.
-We have been in business over 10 years now and have never had one come back to us.
-The entire guide is made of an alloyed steel (not just the holes) and then the guide is heat-treated to be able to withstand multiple uses.
+We have been in business for over 17 years now and have never had one come back to us.
+The entire guide is made of alloyed steel (not just the holes) and then the guide is heat-treated to be able to withstand multiple uses.

 No. The cutting blades of a spade bit are larger than the shaft.
 The spade bits are designed to use their point to guide them and this guide would not always be centered around the spade bit to guide them.